killercup/flickIt/readme.md

 - `prevButtonText`: Text for previous-button. **Default:** `'Previous'`
 - `indicatorClass`: The class name for the indicator wrapper element. **Default:** `'flickableIndicator'`
 - `activeIndicatorClass`: The class name for the active indicator element. **Default:** `'flickableIndicatorActive'`
 - `callback`: A function to be called each time the slide changes.
-The function will be passed the slide number (zero-indexed) as a parameter.
+The function will be passed the slide number (zero-indexed), the container element (jQuery element) and the subselection element (jQuery element, can be the same as container) as parameters. `this` will be set to the FlickIt instance.

 _Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php_